TheSinisterCamaro/AllStocksCurrentDatawithDashboardandAPI/README.md

 Challenge: Ensuring that the entire process is fully automated without manual intervention.

 2. Data Collection and Cleaning
-Data Source: We integrated the yfinance library to automate the collection of historical stock data.
+Data Source: I integrated the yfinance library to automate the collection of historical stock data.
 The data was collected for the stock ticker specified by the user, with a default range from 2010 to the present.
 Initial Challenge: Handling missing values in the dataset was critical for maintaining the integrity of the analysis.
 Solution: Implemented linear interpolation to fill in missing values.
 This method was chosen because it maintains the continuity of the data without introducing significant bias.
-Testing: We tested with several stocks to ensure the data collection and cleaning process worked across different scenarios, validating the output at each stage.
+Testing: I tested with several stocks to ensure the data collection and cleaning process worked across different scenarios, validating the output at each stage.

 3. Feature Engineering
 Objective: To prepare the data for machine learning by calculating key technical indicators.